© All rights reserved

 Current state of mattress disposal in Houston

-Idf you have an old bed to get rid of in Houston, you are in luck.
+If you have an old mattress or bed to get rid of in Houston, you are in luck.
 Houston is very progress when it comes to resources for responsible disposal of furniture items.
 Whether you have an old mattress or other furniture items, Houston has implemented programs that prioritize recycling and proper disposal over the items ending up in the landfill.
 Below you will find helpful resources that you can use to get rid of your old mattresses and box springs.
 From drop off centers, to pick up services and a DIY recycling project we have listed an option to suit all customer needs.

 The Bedder World Houston team is one of the largest branches we have.
 Our drivers will come to your home and pick up your old mattress and/or box spring.
 We offer affordable curbside removals 6/days per week that can easily be booked and paid for online.
 The price includes the pick up and proper disposal of mattresses throughout Houston and the surrounding areas.
 We always try to donate or recycle the mattresses we pick up before disposing of them in the landfill.
 To date our company has recycled over 500K mattresses and box springs and has saved over 13 million sq.ft. of landfill space across the United States.
 Book your mattress pick up here.